oxfordroadmap/oxon8/content/post/2023-12-02-SPCG-ITU-ISO-progress-Oxon-translated/index.en.md

 ---
-title: 'Entrepreneurship and Innovation Acitivies for Green Digital Transformation at COP28: Translation of the ITU Green Digital Action Documents'
+title: "Entrepreneurship and Innovation Acitivies for Green Digital Transformation at COP28: Translation of the ITU Green Digital Action Documents"
 date: 2023-12-02
 categories:
   - Technology Roadmapping